CardKit/cardkit/README.md

 * **Path**.
 Paths are used to group cards with similar functionality, making it easier to find cards when the number of cards is large.
 Card paths are implemented by the `CardPath` struct.
 * **Asset Catalog**.
 An Asset Catalog contains information about all assets needed to render the card on screen (e.g. a PNG rendering of the card, textual descriptions, etc.)

 A `CardDescriptor` does not contain any information about the *implementation* of the card; rather, it only contains the metadata associated with a card.
-The mapping between a `CardDescriptor` and its implementation is managed by `CardKit Runtime`.
+The mapping between a `CardDescriptor` and its implementation is managed by CardKit Runtime.

 The `Card` protocol, plus a set of associated base classes (`ActionCard`, `DeckCard`, `HandCard`, `InputCard`, and `TokenCard`) are the basis for card instances.
 A card's *instance* tracks information about how the card is bound to other cards and in which hand a card appears.
 For example, an `InputCardDescriptor` may specify that an Input card should contain a `Double` value.
 The corresponding `InputCard` instance would track *which* `Double` was assigned to the Input card (e.g. "5.0").